housUnus/Finite_element_time_dependent_solver/README.md

 # Finite_element_time_dependent_solver
 The "main.m" file contains the code of validation

-This programme is writen in MATLAB, and it has the ability to solve time
+This code is writen in MATLAB, and it has the ability to solve time

 dependent linear equations.